gina-alaska/viirs-snow-metrics/README.md

 `python compute_masks.py h11v02`

 ### `compute_snow_metrics.py`
 Run this script with a `tile_id` argument to compute snow metrics from the preproccesed data.
 Outputs will be single-band GeoTIFFs (one per metric per tile) written to the `$SCRATCH_DIR/$SNOW_YEAR/single_metric_geotiffs` directory.
-Execution time is TBD.
+The metrics currently computed include:
+1. First Snow Day (FSD) of the full snow season (FSS).
+Also called FSS start day.
+2. Last Snow Day (LSD) of the FSS.
+Also called FSS end day.
+3. FSS Range: the length (duration) of the full snow season.

 #### Example Usage
 `python compute_snow_metrics.py h11v02`